 Benefits of Using a Water Softener

-It’s inexpensive to use a water softener.
-It needs less than $3 in electricity annually.2
+It’s economical to run a water softener.
+It needs less than $3 in electricity per year.2

 A water softener only has to have about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.